ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Building Reactive Systems</blockquote>

 <h3>4.
-Frustrations With JavaScript: A Comprehensive Look At Its Flaws - <a href="https://medium.com/javascript-in-plain-english/frustrations-with-javascript-a-comprehensive-look-at-its-flaws-5fc0431b060f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Reusable Components in React: A Step-by-Step Guide with example - <a href="https://medium.com/javascript-in-plain-english/building-reusable-components-in-react-a-step-by-step-guide-with-example-0e8eece72271" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Yes, you read right.
-Developers can be frustrated with a language that is as widely used as JavaScript.
-Keep in mind, I am not coming after…</blockquote>
+<blockquote>In the world of React, reusability is one of the most important thing for an efficient and maintainable code.
+Creating reusable components…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>